 Q: When will the three winners of the IDEA Scholarship be announced?

-A: The three winning scholarship recipients will be selected and informed in early April.
+A: The three winning scholarship recipients will be selected and informed in mid-April.